Don’t Slack on Your Diabetic Foot Care

 Diabetic Foot Care Interventions

 At Burlington Country Foot & Ankle Associates, we’ve developed a range of services and interventions that can be applied when you need more involved foot care.
-There are several preventative measures that can be taken beyond the simple foot care regime outlined above, which include:
+Several preventative measures can be taken beyond the simple foot care regime outlined above, which include:

 Office